darklang/docs/docs/languageoverview.md

 ### More Details

 Dark is somewhat similar to OCaml or Elm.
-It has many similarities to Rust and Haskell, and is also influenced by Clojure, Ruby, Python, Coffeescript, as well as our experience with (alphabetically) Bash, C, Clojure, Coffeescript, C++, Elm, Javascript, Java, Haskell, OCaml, Perl, PHP, Python, ReasonML, Ruby/Rails, React, and Rust.
+It has many similarities to Rust and Haskell, and is also influenced by Clojure, Ruby, Python, CoffeeScript, as well as our experience with (alphabetically) Bash, C, Clojure, CoffeeScript, C++, Elm, Javascript, Java, Haskell, OCaml, Perl, PHP, Python, ReasonML, Ruby/Rails, React, and Rust.